GetAlertAI/getalert-overview/README.md

 ## 💡 Business stage

-GetAlert is currently in the MVP phase and open to early adopters.
+GetAlert is currently in MVP phase and open to early adopters.
 We are validating product-market fit through small-scale pilot users while preparing for public launch.

 ## 🧩 Target users